 For a company, understanding its core competitiveness is extremely important.
 Unfortunately, when you ask this question, the response is often superficial, lacking awareness of the question's significance.

 Some only stay at the verbal level, but when it comes to specific actions, it changes flavor.
-They use the mindset of running a street stall and a penny-pinching financial awareness to implement surgical-like profit divisions with any parties involved in or about to be involved in profit relationships.
+They use the mindset of running a street stall and a penny-pinching financial awareness to implement surgical-like profit division with any party involved in or about to be involved in a profit relationship.

-I once worked at a small company that indeed made a decent profit in its first year, so in the second year, it became complacent.
-While studying how to increase profits, it completely abandoned the previously held customer-first philosophy.
+I once worked at a small company that did make a decent profit in its first year, so in the second year, it became complacent.
+While researching ways to increase profits, it completely abandoned the previously held customer-first philosophy.

-It discovered that certain products were selling well, so it began to raise the export prices of those products, believing that as long as the export prices increased, unit profits would rise, and based on past sales volumes, its own profits would surely increase.
+They noticed that certain products were selling well, so they began to raise the export prices of those products, believing that as long as the export prices increased, unit profits would rise, and based on past sales volumes, their own profits would surely increase.

-Partners collaborating with it saw the warning signs of price increases and began to stock up on certain products because, after a year of promotion, some consumers had recognized the product.
-If it were suddenly taken off the shelves, it would inevitably affect their business.
-However, if they also followed suit with price increases, they would start to think because raising prices is a double-edged sword.
+Partners who collaborated with them saw the warning signs of price increases and began to stock up on certain products.
+After a year of promotion, some consumers had recognized the product, and if it were suddenly taken off the shelves, it would inevitably affect their business.
+However, if they also followed the price increase, they would start to think because raising prices is a double-edged sword.

 Some partners chose to continue selling at the original price, even though profits became lower, because they believed consumers were more important.
 Faced with increasing competition, having a consumer base is equivalent to having a market.